williampalacek/ICS4U-Algorithms-Exploration/README.md

 | ao5 | 4:56 |
 | ao12 | 5:10 |

+Although I am by no means fast at solving the 2x2 my solves are getting more and more consistent and so while I am moving on to another cube I will continue to work on the 2x2 on my own time.

 ## Starting the 3x3
 As of **2022-03-17** I have located a 23x3 at my house and will begin solving it.
 I am currently able to solve 1 layer.
 | Average | Time (s) |